 What are the symptoms of chronic low back pain?

 - The type and severity of pain can vary from person to person, from a dull ache to a sharp, stabbing pain

 - Pain that increases with changes in activity or stress

 How is chronic low back pain diagnosed?

 Because there are many different causes of low back pain, your physician will review your medical history and perform a physical examination to help identify possible causes.
-They may also recommend imaging such as x-ray or MRI to assist in diagnosing your pain.
+Your doctor may also recommend diagnostic imaging, such as X-ray or MRI, to assist in diagnosing your pain.